nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 If you want to use these functionalities to connect over Bluetooth LE, use :ref:`CAF's Bluetooth LE advertising module <caf_ble_adv>` or Zephyr's :ref:`Bluetooth API <zephyr:bluetooth_api>` directly.

 .. note::
-   CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection and can have up to one bond per Bluetooth local identity.
+   CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection.

 Configuration
 *************